berops/claudie/docs/input-manifest/input-manifest.md

   Client secret generated for your client.

-- `resource_group`

-  Resource group name where the infra will be created.

 ## Nodepools

 Collection of static and dynamic nodepool specification, to be referenced in the `kubernetes` or `loadBalancer` clusters.